abline in r / r plot add line abline(a = NULL, b = NULL, h = NULL, v = NULL, reg = NULL, coef = NULL, col = NULL, lty = NULL, lwd= NULL)

 with(airquality, plot(Ozone, Temp)) abline(60, .5, col='blue', lty=2, lwd=4) abline(60, 0, col='blue', lty=2, lwd=4) abline(60, 1, col='blue', lty=2, lwd=4)

 Abline in R can help us with a great many things.
 Whether you want to do abline on a histogram in R, change your R plot line thickness, or even learn how to draw in R, abline in R is a great place to start.
-R lines will become your best friend when plotting data, and learning simple tricks like how to limit abline in R, how to do a linear regression in R, or how to make an R 45 degree line will all make you a much better data scientist!
+R lines will become your best friend when plotting a data point or residuals, and learning simple tricks like how to limit abline in R, how to do a linear regression line in R, or how to make an R 45 degree linear model on a scatterplot will all make you a much better data scientist!

-We hope our tutorial on abline in R was helpful, and encourage you to check out some of our other tips and tricks for everything R-related!
+We hope our tutorial on abline in R was helpful, and encourage you to check out some of our other tips and tricks for everything R programming related!